ds4se/chapters/dspinellis/tools.md

 involves building and refining tools.
 In the following paragraphs I outline important types of tools and best practices for building them.
-In order to provide insights on the building of tools the description is mostly based on anecdotal personal experience, ignoring considerably more important work in this area performed by colleagues around the world, a fact for which I apologize.
+In order to provide insights on the building of tools, the description is mostly based on personal experience.

 First we need tools for **collecting metrics**.
 Although software metrics have been with us for decades,